venomlinux/scratchpkg/README.md

     makeflags:   Enable makeflags (MAKEFLAGS)

 This option is set in `/etc/scratchpkg.conf` for global options: `OPTIONS=()`.
 For per package, set options in package's spkgbuild: `options=()`.

+Add '!' in front of options to disable it, example for disable strip and remove empty directory in package (per package) as follows;

+    `options=(!strip !emptydirs)`

 ## Scratchpkg tools